SabantuYusuf/wayfarer/README.md

 - See a pop-up that says: "Are you sure you want to delete #{title}?"
 - If the user confirms, delete the post.

+**Bonuses**
+A user should be able to:

+1. Visit city pages via pretty urls, like "/cities/san-francisco".

 ---

 ## Sprint 3: Validations & Authorization